Jot it down. File and tag. Own the day.

 Ninerpad was a task management application for Palm OS handheld devices.

-NinerPad was doomed from the start, however.
-Apple had introduced the iPhone the year before and sales of both NinerPad and Palm OS devices in general plummeted while everyone, myself included, opted to see life through the lens of Apple's new device.
+Apple had introduced the iPhone the year before and sales of both NinerPad and Palm OS devices in general plummeted while many, myself included, switched to Apple's new device.
 I shelved the project that same year.

 Notes are stored in folders.